Professor Francis Su

 Coursework

-Homeworks will be assigned and due each class day at 8am via Gradescope.
-There will be one midterm (due Jun 13 at 5pm) and one final exam (due Jul 3 at 5pm).
+There are weekly homeworks, one midterm and one final exam.
 Each component (homework, midterm, final) is worth at least 30% of your final grade, with the “best” component worth 40%.

 The learning you are doing in this class takes place in a larger framework of school and life.
 Sometimes life takes precedence.
 Similarly, ‘success’ by whatever measure is not the most important thing in this course either.
 Every assessment of your work in this class is a measure of mathematical progress, not a measure of your mathematical promise.
 Joy, wonder, and expanding your mind through struggle—these are more important!